Elections in Bolivia: 2021 Bolivian regional elections

+2024 Bolivian judicial election

+2025 Bolivian general election

+On 19 October 2025, Bolivian voters elected Rodrigo Paz Pereira, a senator from the Christian Democratic Party, as Bolivia's president with 55% of the vote in the second round, marking the first time in Bolivian history that the presidency changed hands through a runoff election and ending two decades of MAS dominance.
+Incumbent party MAS suffered near total annihilation, retaining only two seats in the Chamber of Deputies and losing all seats in the Senate.
+Paz Pereira took the office of president on 8 November 2025.

 Other elections and referendum

 2015 Autonomy referendum

 On September 20, 2015, five western and central departments—Cochabamba, Chuquisaca, La Paz, Oruro, and Potosí—voted on whether to approve "organic charters" (constitutions of autonomous governance), as did three municipalities and two indigenous territories.
 Voters in all five departments rejected their charters of autonomy, which were drafted by MAS-IPSP–led legislatures.

 2011 Special municipal election

 A special election is due be held for the mayor of five cities where mayors have stepped down or been indicted.
 In July 2011, the Supreme Electoral Tribunal formally convoked the elections for mayor in three cities: Sucre, Quillacollo, and Pazña for December 18, 2011.